calaldees/teachingWorkshops/teacherTraining/inclusion.md

 My Tips

+* Model meta cognition commentary in solving the problem
+* Some Open ended tasks?
     * Set the problem - 'create a program to'
-* Model meta cognition commentary in solving the problem
-* Open ended tasks
+* Some Creative tasks?
 * Collaboration
-* Negotiate
-* Independence
+* Independence/Autonomy
 * Dialogue

 When talking to your whole class, think "Who do I need here now?"
 Is to too high level for some? is it too low level for others?

----